 I never realized how much energy drinks cost until I saw the price of a case on the shelf at my local warehouse club.
 Energy drinks are far from cheap to purchase, with a typical price tag of $2 or more for a can.
-If you drink several cans throughout the day while at work, you’ll put a serious dent in your wallet — on the order of $1000-$1500/year.
+If you drink several cans throughout the day while at work, you’ll put a serious dent in your wallet — on the order of $1,000-$1,500/year.

-Two packs a day really add up
+Two packs a day can smoke your budget

 Even cutting back to one pack per day can significantly increase your cash flow.
-If you were to quit smoking completely and invest that $2,880 per year and it grew at 8% annually for 20 years, you could amass over $104,000.
+If you were to quit smoking completely and invest that $2,880 per year (and it grew at 8% annually for 20 years), you could amass over $104,000.

 Putting your vices all together

 Just think how much damage you could be doing if you add two or more of them together.
-For example, if you smoke two packs per day and stop for a drink at your local pub a couple nights per week, you could easily burn through several thousand extra dollars every year.
+For example, if you smoke two packs per day and stop for a drink at your local pub a couple nights each week, you could easily burn through several thousand extra dollars every year.
 The costs tend to sneak up on you before you realize it.

 Do I really think that you’re going to give up on your morning coffee run?
 No, of course not.
 But I’m hopeful that you’ll at least be honest with yourself about how you spend your money.
 I know that I’m personally not saving enough for retirement, and I often justify it in my mind by saying that I simply don’t have enough money.

 Resource: Does Your Budget Need a Tune-Up?